Brusha-Brusha! Best Children’s Toothbrushes

 Since the Digital TeleTek system is not available in the US yet, we’re using the more low tech Firefly Flashing Toothbrush.
 A switch in the base turns on a light which flashes for one minute.
 We turn the light on once for the top teeth and then a second time to get the bottom teeth.
 Though I still have to remind the children about how brushing your teeth means actually keeping the brush moving, it has eliminated the every 10 second calls from the bathroom, “Am I done!?”

 I love these little suction cup toothbrush holders.
 You attach them to a mirror and your toothbrush snaps in place.
-They’re $5.50 for a set of five and there are six themes to choose from.
-Including my favorite, Ocean.
+They’re $10 for a set of eight.
 At that price they’d make a fun birthday party give away or a cute addition to a birthday gift.
-Because….kids….love….getting toothbrush paraphenalia as a gift.
+Because….kids….love….getting toothbrush paraphernalia as a gift.
 Okay well, forget about the gift idea, unless you tell the recipient it’s a pen holder.

 We were talking about the Tooth Fairy though, and how our Tooth Fairy needs to staple a note to her forehead to remember to take the teeth out of my kid’s rooms.
 Right now we’re putting lost teeth in an envelope under pillows, maybe the Tooth Fairy isn’t forgetting but is afraid to wake up the children by reaching under their pillows.

-This cute felt pillow from Elsewares could go next to their beds making the tooth/money deposit simple.
+This cute DIY felt pillow from Martha Stewart could go next to their beds making the tooth/money deposit simple.
 Maybe you could add a ribbon and put the pillow on your child’s door so that when the Tooth Fairy is walking to bed she might glance down and remember to leave the money instead of going to sleep and forgetting for three nights in a row.
-If you’re crafty maybe you can whip up a pillow of your own.